ShouravAhmed/EduOrgList/README.md

 * [x] https://collegescorecard.ed.gov/data/documentation/ U.S data.

 most of the available API's are only U.S or U.K based and paid, some allow access limited call.

+### Where is data!

+You can find all data in /EduOrgList/educationalInstituteData.csv To update the data, open cforg, codeOrg, uniAZ, bdedu directories and run cforg.py, codeOrg.py, uniAZ.py, bdedu.py